 Intelligent Design (ID) is a view that many feel is a form of creationism, though the ID Movement itself often rejects the label, claiming that it is strictly an alternative scientific view.
 The ID Movement is a “Big Tent” approach for all and sundry who reject at least some part of evolutionary biology.
 As such, there are Young-Earth Creationists, Old-Earth Creationists, and others within the movement.
-The main ID view is that some features of life are too complex to be the result of evolution, thus indicating that they were “designed” – a word that functions as the equivalent of “created” within this group.
+The main ID view is that some features of life are too complex to be the result of evolution, thus indicating that they were “designed”—a word that functions as the equivalent of “created” within this group.
 The Discovery Institute is the best-known organization for promoting ID.
-I’ve spent a lot of time critiquing the ID movement, and you can find much of that material on the BioLogos web site (do an author search there using my name).

 Well, the evidence is everywhere.
 It’s not just that a piece here and there fits evolution: it’s the fact that virtually none of the evidence we have suggests anything else.
 What you see presented as “problems for evolution” by Christian anti-evolutionary groups are typically issues that are taken out of context or (intentionally or not) misrepresented to their non-specialist audiences.
 For me personally (as a geneticist) comparative genomics (comparing DNA sequences between different species) has really sealed the deal on evolution.
 Even if Darwin had never lived and no one else had come up with the idea of common ancestry, modern genomics would have forced us to that conclusion even if there was no other evidence available (which of course manifestly isn’t the case).

 For example, we see the genes for air-based olfaction (smelling) in whales that no longer even have olfactory organs.
 Humans have the remains of a gene devoted to egg yolk production in our DNA in exactly the place that evolution would predict.
-Our genome is nearly identical to the chimpanzee genome, a little less identical to the gorilla genome, a little less identical to the orangutan genome, and so on – and this correspondence is present in ways that are not needed for function (such as the location of shared genetic defects, the order of genes on chromosomes, and on and on).
+Our genome is nearly identical to the chimpanzee genome, a little less identical to the gorilla genome, a little less identical to the orangutan genome, and so on—and this correspondence is present in ways that are not needed for function (such as the location of shared genetic defects, the order of genes on chromosomes, and on and on).
 If you’re interested in this research, you might find this (again, somewhat technical) lecture I gave a few years ago helpful.
 You can also see a less technical, but longer version here where I do my best to explain these lines of evidence to members of my church.
-For those wanting even more info, a few years ago I recorded a series of lectures given to my non-majors, intro biology class that explored evolution and Christian responses to it in depth.

 I think you mean randomness in mutation: natural selection is anything but random (it’s a process whereby certain variants in a population reproduce more successfully than others).
 Evolution has a random component (mutations arise that may be detrimental, neutral or beneficial) and an emphatically non-random component (the different variants within a population do not all reproduce at the same frequency, meaning that the next generation will not be exactly like the previous one).
 So, as a whole, evolution is not random since it has a strongly non-random component.
 Evolution is actually remarkably good at producing similar results over and over again: consider how similar ichthyosaurs (descended from terrestrial reptiles) and dolphins (descended from terrestrial mammals) are.
 That’s the non-randomness of evolution at work.
 Some evolutionary creationists have argued that this non-randomness of evolution is a way that God uses evolution to shape His creation (the best work on this topic is Life’s Solution by noted Cambrian paleontologist Simon Conway Morris).

-4. From HMV: I agree with you that the evidence seems to point to evolution being true.
-I've read Biologos and the old Evolution and Evangelicals blog.
-I've read books where people try to rework theology in light of this scientific knowledge.
-And yet, I'm left feeling confused and unsatisfied about doctrines like sin, the Fall, salvation, etc. What about you--have you found a satisfying way to maintain your evangelical theology in light of evolution?
+I agree with you that the evidence seems to point to evolution being true.
+I’ve read BioLogos and the old Evolution and Evangelicals blog.
+I’ve read books where people try to rework theology in light of this scientific knowledge.
+And yet, I’m left feeling confused and unsatisfied about doctrines like sin, the Fall, salvation, etc. What about you—have you found a satisfying way to maintain your evangelical theology in light of evolution?

-5. From Chris: From the perspective of an evolutionary creationist, what meaning and value do you extract from the creation accounts in Genesis and why would they be important for the Christian faith if they can't be taken literally?
+From the perspective of an evolutionary creationist, what meaning and value do you extract from the creation accounts in Genesis, and why would they be important for the Christian faith if they can’t be taken literally?

-6. From Paige: I'll never forget sitting in one of Dr. Charlie Liebert’s classes several years ago and hearing him ask the question: "What came first, death or sin?"
+I’ll never forget sitting in one of my classes several years ago and hearing the professor ask the question: “What came first, death or sin?”
 If we believe that there was no death before sin, it causes a wrinkle in our ability to hold to the theory of evolution.
 As a scientist, this question caused him to reexamine the evidence.
-How have you personally dealt with this "wrinkle?"
+How have you personally dealt with this “wrinkle?”

-7. From Jane (from her husband, an atheist): All of the questions posted so far approach the topic from the viewpoint of assuming belief in a god.
+All of the questions posted so far approach the topic from the viewpoint of assuming belief in a god.
 As an atheist, I don’t share that assumption.
-(For those who might not appreciate it, evolution offers a mechanism for understanding the existence of living organisms that doesn’t require the existence of a god.)
-If you transitioned from an anti-evolutionary/pro-intelligent design view to an evolutionary creationist view a few years ago,” why didn’t you keep going and just embrace evolution and drop the theistic aspect?
+If you transitioned from an anti-evolutionary/pro-intelligent design view to an evolutionary creationist view a few years ago, why didn’t you keep going and just embrace evolution and drop the theistic aspect?